Xeres / Characters / Moss

 Unique Characteristics

 Moss moves like he is always in the middle of deciding whether to run or fight, which is because he usually is.
-His default resting posture has his weight slightly forward, hands loose at his sides, feet placed wider than is strictly necessary: the unconscious stance of someone who has spent years needing to react quickly to things.
+His default resting posture has his weight slightly forward, hands loose at his sides, feet placed wider than necessary: the unconscious stance of someone who has spent years needing to react fast.
 He has a collection of small scars on his knuckles, shins, and one notable one above his left eyebrow that he cannot fully account for because he was unconscious when he got it.
+The knuckles have new marks now, from the World Games boxing final, and he considers these categorically different from the others and is privately pleased about them.
 He makes sustained eye contact that some people find confident and others find unsettling, depending largely on what they were planning to do next.
-He swears with the fluency of someone for whom profanity is simply the native register of speech, which is exactly what it is: six years without parents to correct him produced a vocabulary that Karthos is gently attempting to redirect and Moss is politely ignoring.
+His vocabulary remains expansive in directions that Karthos is gently redirecting and Moss is, incrementally, actually working on.
+He still swears.
+He swears less than he did.
+This is measurable progress and he would like it acknowledged.

 Positive Traits